COMPLETELY REVISED AUGUST 2013 with new tips and providers

 This is probably the most important tip if you want to use the internet and send and receive email while abroad.

 If you are going to be overseas in the same country for more than 2 days, get a local SIM card provisioned with data and voice services.
 Most countries allow you to purchase a pre-paid SIM without ID.

-In Australia and Spain you will need ID to buy a pre-paid SIM (Australia uses a 100 point system so take a few forms of ID with you, in Spain just a passport should be ok).
+In countries such as Australia, South Africa and Spain you will need ID to buy a pre-paid SIM (Australia uses a 100 point system so take a few forms of ID with you, in Spain and South Africa just a passport should be ok).
 You won’t need ID in the US or the UK.

 [Top tip] when visiting the mobile operator links above, use Google Translate to translate the pages so you know what each of the offers include.

-[Update November 2011] When I was in the US recently, I switched my data provider to T-Mobile.
-They offer 3GB for $50 (3 x the data allowance of AT&T) – the catch is you need a T-Mobile capable MiFi (operating on non-standard 2100/1700 AWS frequencies).
+Back in 2012 on a US trip, I switched my data provider from AT&T to T-Mobile.
+They offer 5GB for $50.
+The catch is you need a T-Mobile capable MiFi (operating on non-standard 2100/1700 AWS frequencies).
 The T-Mobile US supplied E587 does the trick – more on this device at http://lc.tl/e587.
 More on the T-Mobile USA prepaid data plans here.

 I have been a very happy Vodafone customer since I grabbed my first pre-paid SIM on a trip to London in 2005.
 When I moved here in 2006 from Australia I flipped the number onto a contract and have been with them ever since.
 Because Vodafone has a strong footprint in Europe (32 operating companies globally), they can offer cheaper voice and data roaming.
-They have marketed this service as Vodafone Passport for some time.
+They have a new service called Vodafone EuroTraveller.